Endy Mattress Review (2025)

 READ MORE: How to unbox a mattress

-Endy offers a 100-night sleep trial, which is average for the mattress industry.
+Endy offers a 100-night sleep trial and 10-year warranty, both of which are average for the mattress industry.
+(In comparison, some competing mattress brands like Douglas offer a longer 365-night sleep trial and a 20-year warranty.)
 The company will arrange to pick up returns for free within the sleep trial period.
 You’ll receive a full refund, and your mattress will be either donated to a charity or recycled.

-Endy comes with a 10-year warranty, which is the industry standard.
 If you register as an Endy VIP member and agree to receive email marketing messages from the company, you can extend your warranty by another 5 years.
-This is an unusual practice that we haven’t seen with other mattress companies.

-Choose Douglas and get a 365-night sleep trial and a 20-year warranty.
+Get the mattress with a 365-night sleep trial and 20-year warranty.

 Compare Endy vs Douglas